toolleeo/cli-apps/README.md

 * [howdoi](https://github.com/gleitz/howdoi) - Instant coding answers via the command line.
 * [kickstart](https://github.com/Keats/kickstart) - Scaffolding tool to get new projects up and running quickly.
 * [Kool](https://github.com/kool-dev/kool) - CLI tool that brings the complexities of modern software development making these environments lightweight, fast and reproducible.
+* [Leetcode-go](https://github.com/Manan-Prakash-Singh/leetcode-go) - A simple CLI tool for searching, downloading and submitting problems to leetcode.
 * [legit](https://github.com/captainsafia/legit) - Automagically generates a LICENSE file for the current working directory that you are in or a license header for a file where applicable.
 * [license-up](https://github.com/nikitavoloboev/license-up) - Create a license quickly for a given name.
 * [mklicense](https://github.com/cezaraugusto/mklicense) - CLI tool for easily generating the text of the most common licenses.